FudaWiki/fudawiki-files/mekurifuda/games/mekuri.md

 Originally, it was played using Tensho Karuta, which were faithful copies of the Portuguese playing cards.
 It was also thought to be played using local decks with abstract designs based on Tensho Karuta, hence giving them the term "Mekuri Karuta" or "Mekurifuda".

-The game described below is attested to be played by **4 people**, with 3 people participating in each round at once. *(Of course, it is possible to play the game with 3 players only)*
+The game described below was designed to be played by **4 people**, with 3 people participating in each round at once.

+> It has been attested to be "playable with 2 to 5 people"; However, the 5th person will have to wait in line until the game has ended.
+So technically, only 4 people participate in the game.<br>Also, it was not explained how a 2-player game was done.
+{.is-warning}

 # The Cards
 A Tensho Karuta or [Mekurifuda](/en/mekurifuda) deck of 48 cards is used.
 Remove any extra Onifuda/Bakefuda from the deck.